Lorien Legacies: United As One

 The seventh and final book of The Lorien Legacies.
 The title was revealed on October 26, 2015.
 It was released on June 28, 2016.
 United as One is told in first perspective of two characters, Number Four (John Smith) and Number Six.

 The fact that Four (John) has Ximic may hint at the fact that he is Pittacus' descendant, as Ella is Setrákus'.
 Other clues include physical features, such as blonde hair, and Pittacus' Lumen.

 Marina stands on the edge of a cliff in a dream, after she was left unconscious after a fight with Setrákus Ra.
 She sees Setrákus Ra taking the appearance of Eight, convincing her to let go and be with Eight, but she refuses and chooses to continue to fight.
 Five is in a padded cell, locked up by Nine and John.
 Setrákus Ra also comes to him in a dream to convince him to come back on his side.
 Five refuses.
-Mark walking the football field of his old school in Paradise, clutching a photo of Sarah.
+Mark walks the football field of his old school in Paradise, clutching a photo of Sarah.
 He is met by Setrákus Ra who tries to tell Mark he can bring Sarah back and they can fight together.
 It is unknown if Mark accepts the offer.

 John is in Patience Creek with Sam and Daniella when Ella, Marina, Six, Mark, Adam, and Lexa arrive.